bat-z/bat-z/README.md

 <details>
-<summary>Before you INT !</summary>
+<summary>BEFORE YOU INTERACT! !</summary>

- 1 - I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when comes with new people.
+ 1. I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when comes with new people.
 I also overthink a lot and don’t want to come across as a annoying or that I'm botherin anyone.
-I know I shouldn't care at all, but I’ve realized that several people have blocked me because of this without telling me what I’m doing wrong.
+I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

+2. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations

 </details>